-Announcing, Freedom Faith: The Womanist Vision of Prathia Hall, a forthcoming book by NABPR member and 2013 dissertation scholarship awardee, Dr. Courtney Pace, of Memphis Theological Seminary.
-The book is now available for pre-order.
+Announcing, Freedom Faith: The Womanist Vision of Prathia Hall, a new book by NABPR member and 2013 dissertation scholarship awardee, Dr. Courtney Pace, of Memphis Theological Seminary.
+The book is now available.

 I stood in the authenticity of my being: Black, preacher, Baptist, woman.
 For the same God who made me a preacher made me a woman, and I am convinced that God was not confused on either account.